qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. figure:: assets/textinput3.png

 And try the tab key for navigation.
 You will experience the focus does not change to ``input2``.
-The simple use of ``focus:true`` is not sufficient.
+The simple use of ``focus: true`` is not sufficient.
 The problem arises, that the focus was transferred to the ``input2`` element the top-level item inside the TlineEditV1 (our Rectangle) received focus and did not forward the focus to the TextInput.
 To prevent this QML offers the FocusScope.

 FocusScope
 ----------

 .. issues:: ch04

-A focus scope declares that the last child element with ``focus:true`` receives the focus if the focus scope receives the focus.
+A focus scope declares that the last child element with ``focus: true`` receives the focus if the focus scope receives the focus.
 So it's forward the focus to the last focus requesting child element.
-We will create a 2nd version of our TLineEdit component called TLineEditV2 using the focus scope as root element.
+We will create a 2nd version of our TLineEdit component called TLineEditV2 using the focus scope as the root element.

 .. literalinclude:: src/input/TLineEditV2.qml
     :start-after: M1>>